 - Find out which African countries are open for travel and when flights will resume here.

 It's never too early to connect with our award-winning specialists; in fact three of our Africa Safari Experts were named Top Travel Specialists by Condé Nast Traveler in 2020 – more than any safari company in the world.

 Reasons to Go

 With many travellers deferring their 2020 trips into 2021, availability is becoming tight.
-If you were thinking of a safari next year, now is the time to start exploring if you want to secure our best-recommended accommodations.
+If you were thinking of a safari this year, now is the time to start exploring if you want to secure our best-recommended accommodations.

 Given the travel restrictions and commitment to self-quarantining, our hotel, lodge and camp partners are offering unprecedented flexibility.
-You are generally able to defer your trip up to 1 year from your travel date without penalty.
+You are generally able to defer your trip up to one year from your travel date without penalty.
 Speak to our experts for the details around each option you are considering.

 Many of our partners are offering specials for those willing to travel, but still offering the safety of deferral (note: you may have to pay a rate increase for 2021).
 In addition, the US Dollar continues to deliver great value, particularly in South Africa.